changliu00/SG-Geod-MCMC/README.md

 ## Introduction

-The repository implements the proposed methods, Stochastic Gradient Geodesic Monte Carlo (SGGMC) and geodesic Stochastic Gradient Nose-Hoover Thermostats (gSGNHT), and their application on the Spherical Admixture Model (SAM) ([Reisinger et al., 2010](https://icml.cc/Conferences/2010/papers/45.pdf)), where the accuracy and scalability of SGGMC and gSGNHT can be demonstrated.
+The repository implements the proposed methods, Stochastic Gradient Geodesic Monte Carlo (SGGMC) and geodesic Stochastic Gradient Nose-Hoover Thermostats (gSGNHT), and their application in Spherical Admixture Model (SAM) ([Reisinger et al., 2010](https://icml.cc/Conferences/2010/papers/45.pdf)), where the accuracy and scalability of SGGMC and gSGNHT can be demonstrated.
 The repository also provides implementations of baseline methods, including Geodesic Monte Carlo (GMC)